iogii ⸱ DocsSourceQuick RefOnline InterpreterContact

 0 iterate 4,5,6+ → [0,4,9,15]

-It performed a "scanl!" (which is just a left fold but capturing the value at each step).
-Since the yielded value was a list, this + operation just did a zipped + with that list and 4,5,6.
-At each step it is adding the next number to the sum so far resulting in the next sum so far.
+It performed a scanl! (which is just a left fold but capturing the value at each step).
+Since the yielded value was a list, this + operation just did a vectorized + with that list and 4,5,6.
+At each step, it is adding the next number to the sum-so-far resulting in the next sum-so-far.
+This time the result is not an infinite list, because vectorization truncates to the shorter of its operands.

-This is similar to how our fibonacci example worked:
+Back to our example, this is similar to how our Fibonacci example worked:

 Next steps

-If you want to get started golfing in iogii, download it and checkout some problems from: code.golf, golf.shinh.org, or codegolf.stackexchange.com.
-Currently you'll only be able to submit your solutions at the latter.
+If you want to get started golfing in iogii, try some problems from: code.golf, golf.shinh.org, or codegolf.stackexchange.com.